mathisbot/beskar-os/README.md

 ```

 Where:
 - `<x86_64-OVMF>` is the file `<QEMU>/share/edk2-x86_64-code.fd`.
 Please note that the OVMF file only comes preinstalled on Windows versions of QEMU.
-You will have to download them on Linux.
+You may have to download them on Linux.
 You will find many tutorials online.
 It is currently the only way to allow QEMU to use UEFI.
 - `<NB_CORES>` must be 1 or more, but setting it to at least 2 is better.
 - `<RAM_SIZE>` is in MiB.
 It must be at least 64.
 - `<CPU_ARCH>` specifies the CPU architecture to emulate.
 QEMU's default amd64 CPU doesn't support some features that are mandatory such as `FSGSBASE`.
 A good choice is `max` (Windows) or `host` (Linux), or even `qemu64,+pse,+msr,+apic,+fsgsbase,+rdrand` for minimal features.